ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## ATOMICS
 - in multi-core/cpu systems atomics need to use MESI protocol to make guarantees when dealing with cache coherency
+    - MESI is normally async (sync msgs sent later and other cores process messages later)
+    - for various memory orderings(barriers) guarantees, MESI messages are sent/handled
 - CAS (compare and swap) atomic operation requires exclusive access to memory location
     - really x86 arch has compare and exchange/swap, on ARM you have LDREX and STREX (load exclusive and store exclusive)
     - on ARM compare_and_exchange implemented with loop of LDREX and STREX
 - while a lock is held, it's nice to have memory location in shared state, versus exclusive (which is inefficient)
+- most CPUs have built in instructions for doing fetch-add, fetch-sub, fetch-bitwise-and
 ### ORDERING
 - good quick blog post: https://fy.blackhats.net.au/blog/2019-07-16-cpu-atomics-and-orderings-explained/
 - jon gjengset 3hr rust vid: https://www.youtube.com/watch?v=rMGWeSjctlY&t=5188s&ab_channel=JonGjengset